our history

 1899-1902

 The conception of this historic theater began in 1899 when Frank A. Day, editor of the Fairmont Sentinel, began prodding local businessmen to build an opera house.
 The concept came to fruition when prominent local businessmen formed the Fairmont Opera House Company in March of 1901 and began construction of this building in1901 for approximately $20,000.
 From its beginning, the Fairmont Opera House has survived on the generosity of this community.
-In 1902, the Opera House opened to the public free from debt due to the generous support of local businesses.
+In 1902, the Fairmont Opera House opened to the public, free of debt thanks to the generous support of local businesses.
 On the opening night, 400 tickets were sold for $5 each to a performance of “The Chaperones” (Quite expensive when you consider that a night at the Bulland House Hotel just down the street only charged $2 a day).

 Early 1900s